Kremlin: EU sanctions that prompted Lithuania transit ban 'unacceptable' | Business

 - Russian Federation

-The Kremlin said on Wednesday that the EU sanctions that led Lithuania to impose a ban on the transit of some goods from mainland Russia to the exclave of Kaliningrad were "absolutely unacceptable", and that Moscow was working on retaliatory measures.
+The Kremlin described the EU sanctions that led Lithuania to block the transit of some goods from mainland Russia to the exclave of Kaliningrad as "absolutely unacceptable" on Wednesday, and said Moscow was working on retaliatory measures.

-Speaking to reporters on a conference call, Kremlin spokesman Dmitry Peskov said Moscow had yet to decide when it would impose countermeasures.
+Lithuania has shut the route to steel and other ferrous metals, which it says it is required to do under EU sanctions that took effect on Saturday, imposed in response to Russia's decision to send its armed forces into Ukraine.
+Kaliningrad is connected to the rest of Russia by a rail link through Lithuania, a member of the EU and NATO.

+"We are convinced that the illegal sanctions adopted by the European Union are absolutely unacceptable in this situation," Kremlin spokesperson Dmitry Peskov said in a call with reporters, adding that countermeasures were being prepared.
+But Peskov and other Russian officials have remained tight-lipped about the exact nature of Moscow's response.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)